TernaryC/Star-Builder/README.md

 - The Mozilla Foundation, owners of the javascript programming language.
 - LarryBattle, a GitHub user and creator of the javascript library Ratio.js. http://larrybattle.github.com/Ratio.js/
 - Edgar Grunewald, whose YouTube channel Artifexian introduced me to many of the equations implemented in this program. http://www.youtube.com/user/Artifexian
-- Electron, the cross-platform javascript desktop app builder used to create the desktop version of the app. https://github.com/electron
+- Electron, the cross-platform javascript desktop app builder. https://github.com/electron
 - My many associates in real life who have contributed ideas towards this project.